wiktoriaa/RE-for-beginners/Translation.md

     `\FR{Another French sentence.}`
     ...

-Since this work can be done collaboratively, you may also use [my forum](http://forum.yurichev.com/viewforum.php?f=6) for coordination.
-Github may also be used as well.
+Github may be used as for coordination.

 Do not be discouraged by the size of the whole project.
 Try to translate some small piece with familiar material to you.